 Models plan; code executes.
-Every agent therefore needs a loop: the model proposes an action, something runs it, the result comes back into context, and the cycle repeats until the job is finished.
-That structure is not negotiable.
-What is negotiable is where the loop runs: in your service, hopping back and forth over HTTP between your code and the model API, or inside the inference provider’s runtime, hidden behind what looks like a single API call.
+The loop is non-negotiable: propose an action, run it, feed the result back, repeat until done.
+What is negotiable is where the loop runs – in your service, or inside the inference provider’s runtime behind a single API call.

-This is the goal gate: the point after each tool result where something asks “are we done yet?”
-Local and managed loops differ in who runs that gate – your for loop versus the provider’s runtime – not in whether it exists.
+Local and managed loops differ in who runs that gate – your for loop or the provider runtime – not in whether it exists.

 Example: “What’s the status of order 8842?”

-// The model does not answer yet.
-It requests a tool:
+// Model does NOT answer yet - it requests a tool:

 const result = await db.query(